-- 1. The taking of oysters in Shellfish Management Areas may only take place in the season as specified in § 4.11.2(B), but also may only take place in the area specific seasons as specified in § 4.12.2(D). - 2.
+- 1. The taking of oysters in Shellfish Management Areas is limited to the season as specified in § 4.11.2(B) of this Part for waters other than Shellfish Management Areas, but is also limited to the area specific seasons as specified in § 4.12.2(D) of this Part. - 2.
 The taking of oysters is prohibited in closed areas of Shellfish Management Areas.